wfcommons/WfCommons/README.md

 This Python package provides a collection of tools for:

-- Analyzing traces of actual workflow executions;
+- Analyzing instances of actual workflow executions;
 - Producing recipes structures for creating workflow recipes for workflow generation; and
-- Generating synthetic realistic workflow traces.
+- Generating synthetic realistic workflow instances.

 ## Installation

-WfCommons is available on [PyPI](https://pypi.org/project/workflowhub).
+WfCommons is available on [PyPI](https://pypi.org/project/wfcommons).
 WfCommons requires Python3.6+ and has been tested on Linux and macOS.

 ### Requirements